FOSSALGO/JANIA/README.md

 # JANIA
 JANIA: Java Framework for Nature Inspired Algorithms to Solve Multi Depot Multi Traveling Salesman Problem

+# Info
+JANIA is a Java framework intended for application of any type of evolutionary computation.
+More info is available at: http://------------------

 #### JANIA is written in Java

 ## Purpose